Popular Ecologist, Animalist, and Humanist Left

-The Popular Ecologist, Animalist, and Humanist Left (Izquierda Ecologista Popular Animalista y Humanista; IEPAH), until 2025 known as the Popular Ecologist Left (Izquierda Ecologista Popular; IEP), is a Chilean left-wing political coalition formed by the Equality Party, Humanist Party, and other left-wing groups that dissented from the government majority of President Gabriel Boric.The coalition participated in the 2024 regional and municipal elections, and will participate in the 2025 Chilean parliamentary election.
+The Popular Ecologist, Animalist, and Humanist Left (Izquierda Ecologista Popular Animalista y Humanista; IEPAH), until 2025 known as the Popular Ecologist Left (Izquierda Ecologista Popular; IEP), is a Chilean left-wing political coalition formed by the Equality Party, Humanist Party, and other left-wing groups that dissented from the government majority of President Gabriel Boric.The coalition participated in the 2024 regional and municipal elections, and in the 2025 Chilean parliamentary election.

 Background

 Following the 2021 parliamentary elections, the Dignidad Ahora coalition, and its member parties, Humanist, and Equality parties failed to meet the requirements to maintain their legal status and were therefore dissolved.
 After these parties regained their legal standing, none of the mayors or members of parliament elected by them rejoined, leaving them without parliamentary or mayoral representation.

 After regaining their registration as political parties for 2023 Chilean constitutional referendum, the Humanist and Equality parties participated in the campaign against the proposed constitution, appearing in the electoral ballot under the name "For Chile, Vote Against" (Por Chile vota en contra).
 Similarly, the People's Party, the Popular Green Alliance Party, and Progressive Homeland also registered the "Citizen Unity: Chile Against Abuses" (Unidad ciudadana: Chile contra los abusos) campaign to support the "Against" option.